 Race and racism is a reality that so many of us grow up learning to just deal with.
 But if we ever hope to move past it, it can’t just be on people of color to deal with it.
 It’s up to all of us—Black, white, everyone—no matter how well-meaning we think we might be, to do the honest, uncomfortable work of rooting it out.
 It starts with self-examination and listening to those whose lives are different from our own.
 It ends with justice, compassion, and empathy that manifests in our lives and on our streets.
 I pray we all have the strength for that journey, just as I pray for the souls and the families of those who were taken from us.

 There are a thousand questions I could come up with, but the point is, I won’t.
 This is not my work to do, this is yours.
-Educate yourself, and then you have to examine every piece of your life.
+Educate yourself, and examine every piece of your life.
 Yes, really.

 Talk to people you trust who would engage you in a tough conversation.
 Yes, this means tough discussions with spouses and close friends, siblings and parents.
 Yes, this means tough discussions with friends and colleagues who are black and other non-white ethnicities.
 Yes, this means potentially re-teaching certain things to your children.